blazerzero/duo-help/Interface-Guide.md

 ---

 ## **What Do I Do if I Don't Have Any More Feedback Left to Give?**
-If you have no more feedback left to give or are otherwise done giving feedback, simply click "Done" to tell the system you're done with the scenario.
+If you have no more feedback left to give or are otherwise done giving feedback, simply click "I'm All Done" to tell the system you're done with the scenario.

 ---